the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/badges/guide.md

 ### Council Member

 Member of the TDF council, which makes decisions that impact the community.
+Permitted to use TDF comms to run fleets and to take a fleet into Headquarters, Assault and Vanguard sites with SRP cover.
+Can promote Full FC's to FC Trainer and Trainee FC's to full HQ/AS/VG tags and conduct van/bus fleets for trainee FC's.

 ![](c.png)